ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 ### Class Participation:

 Class participation scores will be based on attendance, you are expected to attend the section for which you are registered.
-Attendance will be take using _iPRS_, supplemented by in-person cold calling.
+Attendance will be taken using _iPRS_, supplemented by in-person cold calling.
 Please note that indicating that you are in attendance when you are not physically in the classroom is dishonest, and will be treated as [academic